Chito Miranda: Relationships and lifestyle

 Miranda is good friends with fellow artists Kamikazee vocalist Jay Contreras, and rappers Gloc-9 and Francis Magalona.
 Miranda is a member of the Alpha Kappa Rho fraternity in Ateneo de Manila University batch 1994.
 Miranda is also notable amongst the public as a fishing and shooting sports enthusiast.
 Known to be a heavy smoker since high school, Miranda quit smoking after undergoing an executive health check-up in late 2013.

 Miranda was in a relationship with actress Kaye Abad which lasted until 2009.
 In 2014, Miranda married actress Neri Naig twice: in a civil ceremony on December 13 and in a formal wedding in Tagaytay the following day.
 In August 2015, Miranda confirmed that Naig had suffered from a miscarriage, which would have been their first child.
 Their first child, a son, Miggy Alfonso was born in November 22, 2016.
 Their second child, Manuel Alfonso aka Cash, was born in October 8, 2021.
 As of December 2021, the couple are also in the process of officially adopting a Pia who is Naig's niece.

 Sex scandal

-On August 3, 2013, video clips of Miranda having sexual intercourse with Naig and two other women on three occasions appeared in YouTube.
-The video snippets with the other two women were taken down on the same day, but the one with Naig became viral on social media.
+On August 3, 2013, video clips of Miranda having sexual intercourse with Naig appeared in YouTube.
 On his Twitter account, Miranda said his room was recently robbed.
 Among those stolen was his hard disk drive, where photo and video files were stored.
 Miranda expressed his sadness on the leaking of the private video and apologized.
 The following month, another video featuring Miranda and Naig was uploaded on Facebook.